 5.3.1 Description

-This use case describes a scenario where the resilient satellite communication system for public safety supports resilient operation mode when either the backhaul link between the LEO satellite and the ground station is temporarily unavailable due to a natural disaster or the core newtork of LEO satellite was temporally unavailable due to cyberwarfare attack.
+This use case describes a scenario where the resilient satellite communication system for public safety supports resilient operation mode when either the backhaul link between the LEO satellite and the ground station is temporarily unavailable due to a natural disaster or the core network of LEO satellite was temporally unavailable due to cyberwarfare attack.

 In order to preserve service continuality, the resilient operation could eliminate service interruption period before re-establish the backhaul link or restore the core network service.